 NB The veterinary surgeon should check that the breed, colour and sex of the dog correlate with those details in the Owner's Declaration and on the KC Registration Certificate.
-The veterinary surgeon should also check that the details on the KC Registration Certificate have been accurately and completely transposed by the owner.
+The veterinary surgeon should also check that the details on the KC Registration Certificate have been accurately and completely transposed by the owner onto the HD certificate i.e. the Kennel Club registered name, number, breed, sex and date of birth.
+Microchip labels may not be used on the certificate - the number must be written on.